bocasfx/Q/README.md

 ![Q](./resources/docs/ui.png)

+## Platforms

+Currently Q is only available for OSX but there are plans for a Windows release soon.

 ## Nodes

 Nodes generate sound whenever they become in contact with a particle.
 There are three different types of nodes: